Citroën H Van: Design

-The distinctive corrugated bodywork used throughout the period of production was inspired by German Junkers (Aircraft) starting from the First World War until the 1930s, the three-engined Junkers Ju 52 being the last to use this construction.
-Henry Ford also adopted this construction for the Ford Tri-Motor passenger aircraft.
+The distinctive corrugated bodywork used throughout the period of production was inspired by German Junkers (Aircraft) who used this technique starting during the First World War until the 1930s, the three-engined Junkers Ju 52 being the last to use this construction.
+Henry Ford adopted the same type of construction for the Ford Tri-Motor passenger aircraft.
 The ribs added strength without adding weight, and required only simple, low-cost press tools.
-The flat body panels were braced on the inside by 'top hat' box sections, at right angles to the ribs.
+The flat body panels were braced on the inside by 'top hat' box sections, installed at right angles to the ribs.
 The welded floor was strong enough to support a horse.

 Marketing

 Most H Vans were sold in France, Belgium and the Netherlands.
-At the Slough Trading Estate assembly facility (1926-1966), Citroën UK built a very small number of right hand drive versions.
-The German market however, was supplied by key competitors: the direct rival Volkswagen Type 2; plus the also front-drive DKW Schnellaster minivan.
+At the Slough Trading Estate assembly facility (1926–1966), Citroën UK built a very small number of right-hand-drive versions.
+The German market, however, was supplied by key competitors: the direct rival Volkswagen Type 2, and the also-front-drive DKW Schnellaster minivan.

-As with the Volkswagen, the H Van could not be sold in the US as a commercial vehicle after 1964, due to the Chicken tax.
+As with the Volkswagen, the H Van could not be competitive in the US after 1964, due to the Chicken tax, a 25-percent tariff on commercial vehicles.